bayashi/actually/README.md

             Notice:         It should be a Pointer for SamePointer() method
 ```

-`actually` has a `Diff` method to see differences between 2 objects.
+`actually` has a `Diff` method to see differences between 2 objects for debugging.

 ```go
 Println(actually.Diff(objA, objB))